-The Company provides unsecured advances to subsidiaries and associates and monitors their results regularly.
+The Company provides unsecured advances to subsidiaries and monitors their results regularly.

-As at the end of the reporting period, there was no indication that the advances to the subsidiaries and associates are not recoverable.
+As at the end of the reporting period, there was no indication that the advances to the subsidiaries are not recoverable.

-(iv) Other receivables
+(iii) Other receivables

 The maximum exposure to credit risk is represented by their carrying amounts in the statements of financial position.